vigiloauth/vigilo/docs/user_guide/configuration/docker.md

 > You do **not** need to build or tag the VigiloAuth Docker images locally.
 > The `docker-compose` configuration uses pre-built images from Docker Hub (e.g., `vigiloauth/server:latest` and `vigiloauth/ui:latest`).
 > Simply run `docker-compose up` and Docker will automatically pull the required images if they are not present on your system.
+> It is recommended to use the latest version rather than the Docker tag `latest` to avoid issues.

 In your `docker-compose.yaml` file, add **VigiloAuth** as a service: